Abdus Sadeque: Pakistan hockey team

 Abdus Sadeque was selected to Pakistan Junior hockey team under the captaincy of Fazalur Rehman that remained runners-up in the International Hockey Tournament at Lahore in March 1969.

 In August 1969, he was selected to Pakistan hockey team under the captaincy of Khalid Mahmood for the European tour.
 The tour took place in September–October that year.
 Next year in August 1970, he was member of Pakistan hockey team under Khalid Mahmood visiting Kenya.
 He was also with the Pakistan hockey team for the 1971 Men's Hockey World Cup, however, as an observer this time.
 There were four other observers in the team namely Ibrahim Saber, Mudassar Asghar, Samiullah Khan and Iftikhar Ahmed Syed.
 Captain of the team was once again Khalid Mahmood.

 Only two matches played by him from Pakistan hockey team are on record out of which one was an international match.
 Representing Pakistan on the right-half position, he played against Lower Saxony at Braunschweig, West Germany on 9 September 1969.
+He got Pakistan cap during Pakistan hockey team's tour of Italy in October 1969 during which they played four matches.

 Bangladesh hockey team

 Sadeque was appointed captain of the first Bangladesh hockey team when it took part in the 1978 Asian Games held in Bangkok, Thailand.
 He played five international matches for Bangladesh during the 1978 Asian Games.
 These included three pool matches against, Thailand (10 December 1978), Japan (12 December 1978) and Pakistan (15 December 1978), and consolation round matches against Sri Lanka (16 December 1978) and Hong Kong (18 December 1978).

 He was the manager of the Bangladesh hockey team that participated in the 1982 Men's Hockey Asia Cup held at Karachi, Pakistan.
 Bangladesh secured fifth position in the tournament.
 He was coach of the Bangladesh hockey team for the 1986 Asian Games held in Seongnam, South Korea.
 Bangladesh stood 8th in the tournament.

-He remained general secretary of the Bangladesh Hockey Federation for two terms i.e. 1982–84 and 2015–19.
+Sadeque remained general secretary of the Bangladesh Hockey Federation for two terms i.e. 1982–84 and 2015–19.